bethnduta/GITHUB-API-SEARCH/README.md

 Beth Nduta Kiarie

 ## Description
 This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-A user can also look for repositories
+A user can also look for repositories in the application

 ## Setup Installation Requirements
 Click on the live link in the about section, which will direct you to the website